lets just lock ISA

 ApiCmdBindDescriptorBuffer(void* gpu_ptr_to_buffer)

-want to have 2 buffers?
+want to have 2 such buffers (FIF)?
 Allocate memory for 2 and pass with offset

 *this is effectively single descriptor set, but so far i am not convinced having multiple descriptor sets is a good idea (they let you manage parts of what is bound to shader separately, but you can as well just have different buffers or update part of single buffer from GPU)*

 Vulkan has concept of push constant.
 Vulkan also has vkCmdUpdateBuffer.
 I ditch them as you can see above, and they are just memory in what is bound to shader.
-Key part of push constants is very easy update from CPU by embedding their data directly in command buffer.
+Key part of push constants is very easy update from CPU by embedding their data directly in command buffer, and have very little indirection.

 Lets keep that (for faster prototyping, and as fast way to deliver small blobs of data), and expand to any memory: